Diagnosing A Faulty Boiler Heat Exchanger [And What To Do Next]

 Central Heating Sludge

-It’s the combined build-up of rust and dirt breaking off from copper pipes and joints, radiators and towel rails.
+Sludge is the combined mass of rust and dirt breaking off from copper pipes, joints, radiators, and towel rails.

-Symptoms Of Heating Sludge Build-up Causing Heat Exchanger Faults
+Symptoms of Sludge Build-up in a Heat Exchanger

-It’s more likely that the bits of rust are passing through rather than attaching themselves to the boiler’s heat exchanger.
+The noises that come from sludge accumulation in a heat exchanger are different from those caused by limescale.
+It’s more likely that the bits of rust are passing through, rather than attaching themselves to the boiler’s heat exchanger.

-For this reason, you’re more likely to hear lighter sounds such as:
+For this reason, instead of kettling, you’ll hear lighter sounds, such as:

-Just like limescale build-up, central heating sludge building up in the heat exchanger will cause a boiler lockout.
+Just like limescale build-up, sludge accumulating in the heat exchanger will cause a boiler lockout.

 Dirty Water When Bleeding Radiators

-If you’ve ever bled radiators, you’ll notice that after air is released, water is released.
+If you’ve ever bled radiators, you’ll notice that after air is released, some water always comes out.

-If the water coming out of the radiators is black, that’s a sure sign of heating sludge.
+If the water leaving the radiators is black, that’s a sure sign of sludge.

 - Inspect and clean the heat exchanger.

-- Run a hot-flush, or power flush to remove any heating sludge.
+- Run a hot-flush, or power flush to remove any sludge.

 - Dose the system with central heating inhibitor, this is will help to clean out the heating system.